 A dental assistant in Maryland must be state certified as a Dental Radiation Technologist in order to operate dental x-ray equipment and perform dental radiographic procedures.
+This must be performed under the direct supervision of a licensed dentist.
 To obtain this state certification, one must:

 1. Be at least 18 years of age, AND

 2. Be of good moral character, AND

 3. Hold a high school diploma or its equivalent, AND

 4. Successfully complete a dental radiography course (minimum of 24 hours) approved by the Maryland State Board of Dental Examiners, AND

 5. Pass the national DANB Radiation Health and Safety (RHS) exam or Certified Dental Assistant (CDA) exam, AND